 What You’re Really Paying For

-- Refined positioning inside a central Strip resort
+- A more refined room environment inside a central Strip resort

 - A quieter room environment